Grand National Consolidated Trades Union: Creation

+Dissolvement

 The organisation was riven by disagreement over the approach to take, given that many strikes had been lost, the Tolpuddle case had discouraged workers from joining unions, and several new unions had collapsed.
 The initial reaction was to rename itself the British and Foreign Consolidated Association of Industry, Humanity and Knowledge, focus increasingly on common interests of workers and employers, and attempt to regain prestige by appointing Owen as Grand Master.
 The organisation began to break up in the summer of 1834 and by November, it had ceased to function: Owen called a congress in London which reconstituted it as the Friendly Association of the Unionists of All Classes of All Nations with himself as Grand Master, but it was defunct by the end of 1834.
 Meanwhile, the Builders' Union broke up into smaller trade-based unions.

 Owen persevered, holding a congress on 1 May 1835 to constitute a new Association of All Classes of All Nations, with himself as Preliminary Father.
 This was essentially a propaganda organisation, with little popular support, which attempted to gain the ear of influential individuals to propose a more rational society.
 In 1837, it registered as a friendly society, but was initially overshadowed by Owen's similar National Community Friendly Society.
 In 1838, it was able to expand significantly by sending out "social missionaries", setting up fifty branches, most in Cheshire, Lancashire and Yorkshire.
 In 1839, the National Community and the Association of All Classes merged to form the Universal Community Society of Rational Religionists.

 Despite its name, the Grand National was never able to gain significant support outside London and, as a result, Lovett's London Working Men's Association was its most important successor.
 The next attempt to form a national union confederation was the National Association of United Trades for the Protection of Labour.